Posted in Model/Display Homes

 Unique Home and Cozy Interior

-The living room with a vaulted ceiling has French doors to the delightful front patio and the rear deck with SF and Bay views.
+The living room, with a vaulted ceiling, features French doors that open to the delightful front patio and the rear deck, offering stunning SF and Bay views.

 Oakland Tribune 1935

-The floor plan has a full bath and generous bedroom on the main level with French doors to the patio.
-There are two more large rooms, one with a deck to enjoy the views!
-The lower features a bedroom, ideal for a family/rumpus room, a half bath, a generous laundry/craft room with work station, and a storage area—a two-car garage.
+The floor plan features a full bath and a spacious bedroom on the main level, complete with French doors that open to the patio.
+There are two additional large rooms, one of which features a deck to take in the views.
+The lower level features a bedroom, ideal for a family/rumpus room, a half bath, a generous laundry/craft room with a workstation, and a storage area—a two-car garage.

 On opening day, a local Ford Dealer had a brand new Ford V8 parked outside the house.